ajahne/blog/_drafts/2018-5-17-changing-my-calendar-for-better-1-on1s.md

 - Reduced feelings of burnout
 - More productive 1-1 meetings
 - More balanced schedule
+- More time spent on vision and strategic planning to help move the company forward.

 ### So what does the new calendar look like?
 *(Note: only 1-1 meetings shown)*